Luke

 A believer who is strong on the sovereignty of God, who believes that their salvation is dependent on the sovereign predestined will of God, is no better off.
 The question always remains, am I one of the elect or am I just fooling myself?
 Such a believer is always examining their life to see whether they exhibit the "fruits of the Spirit" to an extent that guarantees their standing in Christ.
 They can never be sure that their piety evidences a genuine salvation.
 The Lord chooses, but did he choose me?

 Some argue that the image Jesus uses here is of faithful service.
 The servant is getting about the master's business.
-Yet, rather than faithful service, the focus in more likely on faith.
+Yet, rather than faithful service, the focus is on faith.
 My salvation is dependent on nothing more than the free gift of God's gracious kindness appropriated through the instrument of faith.
 If I put my trust in Jesus for salvation, then that salvation is guaranteed as a gift of God's grace.
 My faith may be weak, as small as a mustard seed, but weak faith is no barrier to God, for his grace is sufficient for me.
 Yet, what about tomorrow?
-This is where watchfulness comes in.
+This is where readiness and watchfulness comes in.
 My salvation tomorrow, as for today, hangs on the slender thread of faith entwined in the mighty cord of God's grace in Christ.
-So, in these two short parables, Jesus calls on us to watchfully guard that slender thread of faith as we await his return.
-We must be ready for his return with the thread intact.

 Discussion